jundalisay/spblist/content/en/material/principles/part-6/chapter-01.md

 However, in order to seriously levitate at great speeds, the object must be enclosed in an aetherspace so that it will be isolated from the external spacetime.
 In other words, the object gains the quantum properties of a  proton when inside its own aetherspace.

 Evidence of this being possible is from the Bob Lazar UFO of the Grays which had a heart-shaped aetherspace.
 However, they used active levitation through the 3 gravity-wave emitters at the bottom of the ship.

 A more advanced version is passive levitation inside an aetherspace.
 This is reportedly done by the Essassani civilization which is more advanced than the Grays.

 ### Teleportation

 Teleportation is already done by quantum mechanics on particles.
 Our idea is to use the aetherspace to make objects assume proton qualities, allowing them to be teleported across vast distances.
+This is already done by the Essassani.

 ### Galactic Lighthouses

 Teleportation to other stars will require a pre-set navigation system.
 For this, our idea is a network of crystal computers called "Stellar Eyes" that act as beacons for teleporting spaceships.

+{{< img src="/graphics/physics/l2.jpg" alt="Stellar Eyes" >}}

-## Aethereal
+## Aethereal Element / Layer

 ### Autonomous Natural Intelligence (ANI)

-Unlike current artificial intelligence which uses large amounds of data and processing power, ANI willl use two things:
+Unlike current artificial intelligence which uses large amounds of data and processing power, ANI will use two things:

 1. Timespace of the producers of the data
 2. Cartesian Relativity

 In theory, this will produce machine learning models that will allow near-sentience.

+Future chapters will explain the methodology, project plan, or proposed sprints for each one.